shailesh1729/tisp/book/cvxopt/differentiable_objectives.md

 $f : \RR^n \to \RR$ which are convex and differentiable.
 Our goal is to minimize $f$ over a convex set $C \subseteq \dom f$.

+We also concern ourselves with functions of type $f : \VV \to \RERL$ where $\VV$ is a Euclidean space and $f$ is Fréchet differentiable over some open set $C \subseteq \dom f$.
+For those results which concern with Fréchet differentiable functions, we request the readers to revise the concepts of Gateaux and Fréchet differentiability in {ref}`sec:mvc:banach:diff`.

 Main references for this section are {cite}`beck2014introduction,boyd2004convex`.